 4.1.2 the assignment to the Buyer of each Licence will be subject to and in accordance with the terms of that Licence and to all restrictions on use stipulated by the Licensor of the Licensed Software.

 4.2 The Buyer shall at all times use Licensed Software only in accordance with the terms of the relevant Licence.

 4.3 No assignment to the Buyer of any Licence shall be deemed to be effective unless and until all sums payable by the Buyer in respect of the Licences has been credited to the relevant bank account of either the Supplier or, where the Company is acting as the Supplier’s agent, the Company, in cleared funds or in cash.

-5.1 Neither party shall, without the authority of the other, disclose to any third party any information concerning the products, services, customers, business, contractual arrangements (including the existence or terms of the Contract) or other dealings, transactions or affairs of the other which may come to that party’s knowledge in the course of performing its obligations under or as a result of the parties having entered into the Contract, provided that nothing in this Clause 5 shall prevent either party from disclosing that information,.
+5.1 Neither party shall, without the authority of the other, disclose to any third party any information concerning the products, services, customers, business, contractual arrangements (including the existence or terms of the Contract) or other dealings, transactions or affairs of the other or of the other party’s affiliated entities which may come to that party’s knowledge in the course of performing its obligations under or as a result of the parties having entered into the Contract, provided that nothing in this Clause 5 shall prevent either party from disclosing that information.

 5.1.1. to any government department or other authority, court or arbitrator having statutory authority or jurisdiction to require the disclosure of that information; or

 5.1.2. to the extent that any such information enters the public domain through no act or default of the recipient of the information; or

 5.1.3 to the extent that the information in question was already known to the recipient and at its free disposal; or

 5.1.4 to the extent that the information in question is received by the recipient from a third party lawfully entitled to decide the same without any obligation of confidentiality being imposed upon the recipient in respect thereof.